happylishang/happylishang.github.io/_posts/Spoken-English/2025-5-5-Spoken-English.md

 Everyday families are struggling with housing costs and kids’ education.
 We can’t own guns, we don’t even have the right to protest.
 So yeah, a lot of us feel powerless and trapped.

-对比

-I’m from China.
-I’m from mainland China， I know many people online have negative feelings about China,I respect their opinions ,  but I hope they can tell the difference between the government and ordinary people.
-Most of us are just regular folks,We are very kind and dont hurt anyone .

 **I hope I didn’t offend you.**